 "We cannot afford for Government and the Churches to be at odds.
 The filigreed chain that links the two is a proud part of the national ornamentation, and it cannot be allowed to break.
 Government will therefore fully respect the right of the churches to propagate their understanding of the morality, or immorality, of homosexuality.
 But what Government cannot do is to shirk its duty to ensure that all citizens, without exception, enjoy the full protection of the law.
 After all, the Belize Constitution that affirms the supremacy of God also affirms fundamental rights and the dignity of the individual human being.
-That same Constitution further declares that all persons are equal before the law and entitled to non-discrimination; to freedom from interference with their privacy; and to freedom from unlawful attacks on their honour and reputation."
+That same Constitution further declares that all persons are equal before the law and entitled to non discrimination; to freedom from interference with their privacy; and to freedom from unlawful attacks on their honor and reputation."

-The Honourable Prime Minister Portia Simpson Miller of Jamaica has committed to bring a bill to the Parliament of Jamaica to address the issue of sodomy by the end of 2013 and that she will ask Parliamentarians to vote on conscience, rather than on party lines.10 It should be noted that Prime Minister Simpson is keeping a promise she made as part of her campaign in the 2011 elections in Jamaica.
-It should be further noted that her promise was made in the face of an unrelenting attack from the former Prime Minister of Jamaica, Mr. Bruce Golding, who insisted when he was Prime Minister that he would not make room in his cabinet for any person who is gay.
-Ms. Portia Simpson Miller was accused of taking campaign contributions from gay-rights groups.
+The Honorable Prime Minister Portia Simpson Miller of Jamaica7 has committed to bring a bill to the Parliament of Jamaica to address the issue of sodomy by the end of 2013 and that she will ask Parliamentarians to vote on conscience, rather than on party lines.
+It should be noted that as Prime Minister of Jamaica the Honorable Portia Simpson Miller is keeping a promise she made as part of her campaign in the 2011 elections in Jamaica.
+It should be further noted that the Prime Minister Simpson's promise was in the face of an unrelenting attack from the former Prime Minister of Jamaica, Mr. Bruce Golding who had insisted when he was Prime Minister that he would not make room in his cabinet for any person who is gay.
+Ms. Portia Simpson Miller was accused of taking campaign contribution from gay-rights groups.
+In the meantime, the LGBTI population in Jamaica, while expressing their disappointment with the sloth of bringing the legislation forward, still have high hopes that the Prime Minister will keep the promise she made in 2011 and 2012 to decriminalize same-sex relations8.